vegaprotocol/specs/specs/0044-lp-mechanics.md

 1. Transfer an amount equal to `margin-shortfall` from the liquidity provider's bond account into the liquidity provider's margin account.
 If there is insufficient funds to cover this amount, transfer the maximum amount it is able to.
 Note, this can happen as part of the normal margin search steps - i.e. search the liquidity providers' margin account then general account then liquidity provider's bond account.
 2. Transfer an amount equal to `market-maker-bond-penalty` from the market's liquidity provider's bond account and add it to the insurance pool subject to condition that if this occurs at the transition from auction mode to continuous trading, the `market-maker-bond-penalty` will always be set to zero.
 If there is insufficient funds to cover this penalty, search the margin and general accounts for the penalty for any remaining amounts owed.
 3. Adjust the liquidity provider's `actual-stake-amount` to match the amount netted from the penalty: `actual-stake-amount = previous-commitment-amount - market-maker-bond-penalty`
-4. Position resolution occurs if the `margin-shortfall` and/or the `market-maker-bond-penalty` can't be fulfilled.
+4. Initiate closeout of the LPs positions if the `margin-shortfall` and/or the `market-maker-bond-penalty` can't be fulfilled.
-5. Adjust the liquidity provider's `market-maker-commitment-amount` to zero (including removing the fee amount and liquidity provision orders as if amending the commitment to zero is accepted) if the liquidity provider undergoes position resolution.
+5. Adjust the liquidity provider's `market-maker-commitment-amount` to zero (including removing the fee amount and liquidity provision orders as if amending the commitment to zero is accepted) if the liquidity provider undergoes closeout of any positions.

 **Bond account top up by collateral search:**
 Important: a trader's general account should be periodically searched to top back up its bond account to the level that meets its current commitment.. i.e. so actual stake = commitment.
 This should happen every time the network is performing a margin calculation / search.